polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 ## Tracking

-When a user creates an `Experiment` instance, the instance will automatically log code reference, command and arguments used, the run environment.
+When a user creates an `Experiment` instance, the instance will automatically log code reference, command and arguments used, the run environment, and much more.

 Optionally the user can log as well hyper parameters, data reference, metrics, and model outputs.